The geometry of jamming algorithms in the random Lorentz gas

-Note that the VA problem can also be formulated more generally within the mathematical framework of non-smooth optimization \cite{clarke1990optimization,gaudioso2020essentials}.
-Specifically, $r_\mathrm{SPH}$ is a continuous but non-differentiable function of $\mathbf{x}$, defining a rough landscape with many kinks, which cannot be optimized by standard optimization techniques.
-We here proceed with a specific analysis of stable DS, which provides insight into the dynamics of these algorithms.
+Despite the scarcity of stable DSs, some algorithms can nevertheless reach them in polynomial time.
+To this effect, we here specifically define volume ascent (VA) schemes as the class of \emph{local} algorithms which monotonically inflate $r_\mathrm{sph}$.
+Note that the VA problem can be formulated more generally within the mathematical framework of non-smooth optimization \cite{clarke1990optimization,gaudioso2020essentials}.
+Specifically, $r_\mathrm{sph}$ is a continuous but non-differentiable function of $\mathbf{x}$, thus defining a rough landscape with many kinks, for which standard optimization techniques are ineffectual.
+Our analysis of stable DSs, therefore, provides insight into the dynamics of these algorithms more generally.

-First, each unstable DS is associated with a VV that presents a cone of possible VA directions (VA cone), within which the edges of the Voronoi tessellation identify a subset of specific VA pathways (VA edges).
-While in $d=2$ an unstable VV contains only one such VA edge (see Fig.~\ref{fig:Fig1}a), for $d>2$ the number of VA edges for an unstable VV varies between $1$ and $d-1$.
+For VA schemes, first, each unstable Delaunay simplex is associated with a Voronoi vertex that presents a cone of possible VA directions (VA cone), within which the edges of the Voronoi tessellation identify a subset of specific VA pathways (VA edges).
+While in $d=2$ an unstable Voronoi vertex contains only one such VA edge (see Fig.~\ref{fig:Fig1}a), for $d>2$ that number varies between $1$ and $d-1$.

-Second, recall that the fraction of stable DS scales as $\mathcal{P}_\mathrm{IS}(d)\sim 1/2^{d-1}$ and hence for large $d$ the system volume is almost completely filled with unstable DS.
+Second, because the volume fraction of stable DSs is exponentially suppressed with increasing $d$, the system volume is almost completely filled with unstable DSs in the large $d$ limit.
 Any VA algorithm must therefore flow between many unstable VVs before reaching an IS.
 Because VVs can be hierarchically connected through VA edges, selecting a specific VA algorithm is equivalent to selecting one such compression pathway (either along VA edges or in between them).

-Among all possible VA algorithms, we first consider the \textit{greediest} option, VA-max.
-The tracer displacement, $\mathbf{dx}$, is chosen to maximize the growth of the SPH radius, $r_\mathrm{SPH}$, at each position $\mathbf{x}$
+Among all possible VA algorithms, we first consider the \textit{greediest} one, VA-max.
+The tracer displacement, $\mathbf{dx}$, is then chosen to maximize the growth of the sph radius, $r_\mathrm{sph}$, at each position $\mathbf{x}$,